observablehq/framework/docs/getting-started.md

 To personalize this code snippet to your current location, edit the <code>longitude</code> and <code>latitude</code> values above, or click the **Locate me** button above.

-<div class="caution">NWS does not provide forecasts for points outside the United States, so if you specify such a location the API will return an error and the data loader will fail.</div>
+<div class="caution">NWS does not provide forecasts for points outside the United States.
+If you specify such a location the API will error and the data loader will fail.</div>

 <div class="tip">If you would rather write your data loader in Python, R, or some other language, take a peek at the <a href="#next-steps">next steps</a> below before continuing.</div>